Aequivinius/python-ontogene/README.md

 STREAM OF CONSCIOUSNESS
 =======================

+here we are again. if I don't want to fuck it up completely, I need to get some real work done, and it's gotta happen now and on monday (where I have work... fuck)

+* finish article class and rewrite modules to be all sleek an clean
+* include the changes fabio requested

+* then we have the rest, like report (but fabio focuses on that!), prolog, python, japan

+we're still at this stage where we want tokenization to be in the article class in a way that it can be run from console...?

+Pubmed import is a factory, so to say, returns article object

+okay I spend too much time thinking about this, fabio said to put tokenization into article.

+to it will be

+article = import_module.import(pmid)
+article.tokenize(give tokenizer from config)

+and the rest

 alrighty, back to it. somehow, it doesn't get the article object in the main.py so the issue must lie in pubmed import to not return something? that was easier than expected.